 Read More: The Sapporo Snow Festival on Hokkaido

 Thanks to Masa, our friend in Kyushu who imports/exports new and second-hand Land-Cruiser-parts (Coco Cruiser, find him here) we have second-hand studless tires waiting for us east of Tokio.
 This should take us safely across snow-covered roads.

-But fast drivers we will never be, covering hundreds of kilometers on a day.
-While we skipped the Island of Shikoku for now and we will (hopefully) go there this summer, there are too many interesting places along the way to not stop every once in while.
+But fast drivers we will never be, covering hundreds of kilometers in a day.
+While we skipped the Island of Shikoku for now and we will (hopefully) go there this summer, there are too many interesting places along the way to not stop every once in a while.

-Among there are Hiroshima with the A-bom museum and the ground zero, and the island of Miyajima with the famous ‘floating’ torii (temple gate).
+Among there are Hiroshima with the A-bomb museum and the ground zero, and the island of Miyajima with the famous ‘floating’ torii (temple gate).

-After three wonderful weeks with the Nakashima family near Kagoshima (read about it here), we were on our own again.
+After three wonderful weeks with the Nakashima family near Kagoshima, we were on our own again.
 We met fewer people.
 With winter temperatures hovering around 5 degrees Celsius, people rush from their car to a shop and back, and don’t take as much time to walk up to the Land Cruiser for a chat.

 To be just the two of us is something we deeply appreciate after a long period with constant interaction with others.
 We are forever searching for this balance: meeting and staying with people vs. enjoying just our own companionship.
 But now, a couple of weeks down the road, we were starting to get a bit lonely again.
 As we were nearing Kobe and Osaka, we decided to take up two of the invitations waiting for us there.

 Near Kobe we stayed at Dave and Keko’s place, who run a business producing, importing and exporting 4×4 accessories (find them here).
 With the Land Cruiser being in the workshop, closed off from the nasty cold, Coen took up the opportunity to insulate the water-pipe under the car, which runs between the water tank and the pump.